Probing new physics in class-I $B$-meson decays into heavy-light final states: Acknowledgements

 \section{Acknowledgements}

+We are very grateful to Nico Gubernari and Martin Jung for useful communications concerning the $B_{(s)}\to D_{(s)}^{(\ast)}$ transition form factors given in refs.~\cite{Bordone:2019vic,Bordone:2019guc}.
 This work is supported by the National Natural Science Foundation of China under Grant Nos.~12075097, 11675061 and 11775092, as well as by the Fundamental Research Funds for the Central Universities under Grant Nos.~CCNU20TS007 and 2019YBZZ078.